st-ty1/Artix_FreshTomato/gcc-5.3-toolchain_mips/Readme.md

 !!!!!!!!!!!!!!!!!!!!!!!!

-The new toolchain is only tested with Asus RT-N6U.
-Asus routerare nearly unbricksble in cases this compiled firmware is not working, so that you can switch backto "standard" firmware again.
+The new toolchain is only tested with Asus RT-N6U (with VPN version).
+Asus routers are nearly unbricksble in cases this compiled firmware is not working, so that you can switch backto "standard" firmware again.
 But other routers do not have a CFE mini server to do so.
 So with other routers than Asus you are on your own to risk to test this special compiled firmware.

 !!!!!!!!!!!!!!!!!!!!!!!!